 - Sunflower oil 0.7 mg/100 g

-- olive oil 3.0 mg/100 g
+- Olive oil 3.0 mg/100 g

 Possible causes of deficiency

-- Nutritional errors (e.g. reduction diets, low-fat diets)
+- Nutritional errors (z.B(Reduction diets, low-fat diets)

-- reduction in the body's own synthesis
+- Reduction of the body's own synthesis

-- age (physiological)
+- Age (physiological)

-- Taking statins, β-blockers or L-dopa
+- Taking statins, beta-blockers or L-Dopa

 - Phenylketonuria, liver diseases, gene mutations